arturo32/NextLevelWeek/README.md

   <img src="https://github.com/arturo32/NextLevelWeek/blob/master/images/NLW-usage.gif">
 </p>

 This project it's about a site that allows you to register a recycling collection point, so people can find one more easily in their city.
-It is divided in two parts: the back-end, an restful API made with NodeJS, and the front-end, made with ReactJS.
+It is divided in two parts: the back-end, an restful API made with NodeJS, Express (for HTTP requests) and Knex (for database queries), and the front-end, made with ReactJS.
+MySQL was used instead of SQLite for the database management.

 ## What I did differently

+Besides the change in the database manager, I did two more main alterations:

 ### Map